redhat-na-ssa/rhte-edge-lab-sno/90-facilitator-laptop/lab/content/labguides/ex-3.1/index.md

 #### Cluster configurations

-Now that we have several edge clusters (maybe?) running and (definitely) listed under the same label, let's look at managing those clusters as part of an overall hybrid cloud infrastructure.
+Now that we have several edge clusters (maybe?) running and (definitely) listed under the same label (one as the VM we're installing on, and one as the pre-installed bare metal we're adopting), let's look at managing those clusters as part of an overall hybrid cloud infrastructure.

 We're going to address some common use-cases for basic management of our edge clusters, though our examples will be necessarily pretty simplified for the purposes of the lab.
 The limits of your ability to apply governance to your collections of clusters is limited only by your ability to test the changes [before deploying them to prod](https://twitter.com/stahnma/status/634849376343429120){:target="_blank"}.